About the Aortic Valve

 These symptoms will cause a decrease in one's quality of life and can be life-threatening if left untreated.
 In fact about half of those with severe aortic stenosis who are symptomatic, on average, will live no longer than two-years following diagnosis.

-Approximately 300,000 people in the United States have aortic stenosis, and about one third of these patients are too sick or too old to undergo surgical replacement.
-A minimally invasive technique, called Transcatheter Aortic Valve Replacement (TAVR), is available for these patients.
-A prosthetic valve is delivered to the heart with a catheter guided by a special type of x-ray.
-The prosthetic valve is carefully positioned inside the patient's own valve and expanded.
-The diseased leaflets are pushed aside and replaced with the new valve which will immediately begin to function.
+During a TAVR procedure, wires are placed into the femoral artery (large artery in the groin area) and the TAVR valve is inserted into the artery, to the heart with a catheter guided by a special type of x-ray.
+The valve is carefully positioned inside the patient's own valve and expanded.
+The diseased leaflets are pushed aside and replaced with the new valve, which will immediately begin to function.

 There are risks associated with both TAVR and surgery.
 Our physicians will outline the risks during your evaluation appointment.